wayneIBM/vpc-on-classic/errors.md

 The linked classic account is not VRF-enabled.
 A classic access VPC requires the linked classic account to be VRF-enabled.
 To enable your account for VRF, refer to [VRF on IBM Cloud](/docs/vpc-on-classic?topic=vpc-on-classic-setting-up-access-to-your-classic-infrastructure-from-vpc#vrf-conversion).

+## cos_file_too_large
+**Message**: The file from cloud object store is greater than 100 GB.

+The file specified is too large.
+Only files less than 100 GB are allowed.

+## cos_invalid_file_extension
+**Message** The URI provided contains an unsupported file extension.

+The file extension in the URI must be ".vhd".

+## cos_not_authorized
+**Message**: You are not authorized to access the cloud object store resource.

+This error occurs if a user tries to import an image from a cloud object store to which they do not have access.
+Use the [Granting access between services](/docs/iam?topic=iam-serviceauth){: external} to help you grant authorization from the image service to the cloud object store bucket.

+## cos_not_found
+**Message**: Cloud object storage resource not found.

+The cloud object storage resource specified could not be found.
+Verify that the resource identification is correct.

+## cos_region_mismatch
+**Message**: Cloud object storage resource not found in the target region.

+The cloud object storage bucket specified could not be found in the target region.
+Make sure the bucket exists in the target region.

+## cos_scheme_uri_invalid
+**Message**: The cloud object storage URI provided is not in the correct format.

+This error occurs if the URI has an incorrect scheme.
+The URI should follow this format: `cos://<region>/<bucket>/<sourceFile>`

 ## default_address_prefix_not_found
 **Message**: Default address prefix not found.